Merge ODT Files using Java REST API

-ODT (OpenDocument Text) is a widely used document format known for its compatibility, open standard, and ease of use across platforms.
-Developers working with office reports, dynamic document generation, or collaborative content processing might come across scenarios where they need to merge multiple ODT files into a cohesive document.
-Instead of relying on manual copy-paste methods or complex libraries, you can automate this task efficiently.
-In this guide, you’ll learn how to merge ODT files in Java using the powerful and developer-friendly Java REST API and better organize document management workflows.
+ODT (OpenDocument Text) is a popular, open‑standard document format prized for its cross‑platform compatibility and ease of use.
+Whether you’re generating office reports, creating dynamic documents, or handling collaborative content, you may need to combine several ODT files into a single, seamless document.
+Rather than resorting to manual copy‑paste or cumbersome libraries, you can automate this process with a clean, developer‑friendly solution.
+In this guide you’ll discover how to merge ODT files in Java using a powerful Java REST API, streamlining your document‑management workflow.

 Steps to Merge ODT Files Using Java